Lingesh-S/codebase-rag-assistant/README.md

 This project implements a **Retriever-Augmented Generation (RAG)** pipeline that enhances language model responses by grounding them in relevant external documents.
 It combines a **retriever** (for context) and a **generator** (for response) to answer queries with high accuracy and traceability.

 ---
+## 🚧 Development Notice

+This project is currently under active development.
+💡 **Note:** Some components have been temporarily removed or withheld while resolving development issues.
+Full code and functionality will be added in upcoming updates.
+📅 Expected updates coming soon!

+---

 ## 🎯 Objective